mxcop/mxcop-dev/book/src/dda-memory.md

 [This page](https://github.com/cgyurgyik/fast-voxel-traversal-algorithm/blob/master/overview/FastVoxelTraversalOverview.md) has a good overview of the algorithm and how it works.<br>
 Sometimes we may refer to the traversal algorithm(s) as "DDA" *Digital Differential Analyzer*.

-*The basic idea is*, we calculate the distance to the next cell boundary for each axis called `tmax`.<br>
+*The basic idea is:*<br>
+We calculate the maximum distance we can traverse before we pass a grid boundary on each axis `tmax`.<br>
-The smallest axis of `tmax` is the axis we step on next.
+The smallest axis of `tmax` is the axis we should step on next.

 <figure title="Figure A: Visualization of tmax.">
     <svg class="fig" width="256" viewBox="0 0 130 130">